The biggest software advance for writers since the word processor.

-Scrivener’s first users were Wrimos - I posted an early beta of Scrivener for the Mac on the NaNo Technology forums over a decade ago, back in 2005, and those initial users kindly spread the word about Scrivener and provided feedback that has helped shape and improve the program.
-It has therefore been our great pleasure to give something back by sponsoring NaNoWriMo for the past few years, and so here we are sponsoring NaNoWriMo 2017, with some great offers for those taking part.
-We’re also offering a special trial version that will last you all the way throughout November, even if you’ve tried Scrivener before—read on for details.
+Scrivener’s first users were Wrimos—we posted an early beta of Scrivener for the Mac on the NaNo Technology forums back in 2005, and those initial users kindly spread the word about Scrivener and provided feedback that has helped shape and improve the program.
+It has therefore been our great pleasure to give something back by sponsoring NaNoWriMo and Camp NaNo for a number of years, and so here we are sponsoring NaNoWriMo 2023, with some great offers for those taking part.
+We’re also offering a special trial version that will last you all the way from mid-October through to early December, even if you’ve tried Scrivener before—read on for details.

-Scrivener’s trial normally runs for thirty days of use, but so that you can start using Scrivener before NaNoWriMo begins without worrying about the trial expiring part-way through November, the special NaNo trial available on this page will run from the moment you start using it all the way up until December 7th.
-So you can download it, get used to its features, use it for your writing throughout November, and if you like it you can buy Scrivener at a discounted price using one of the special offers below.
+Scrivener’s trial normally runs for thirty days of use, but so that you can start using Scrivener before NaNoWriMo begins without worrying about the trial expiring part-way through November, the special NaNo trial available on this page will run from October 15th all the way up until December 7th.
+So you can download it, get used to its features, use it for your plotting and planning in Preptober—and if you like it you can buy Scrivener after the event at a discounted price using one of the special offers below.

-Windows users: Click on "Download Scrivener NaNo ’17 Trial for Windows" below, then choose to download the .exe file.
+Windows users: Click on the Windows “Download” button below, then choose to save the .exe file if prompted.
 Once downloaded, run the .exe file to install Scrivener.
 (Note: if you have tested Scrivener for Windows in the past, we recommend that you uninstall any existing version of Scrivener on your machine first.)

-Mac users: Click on the "Download Scrivener NaNo ’17 Trial for Mac" link below.
+Mac users: Click on the macOS “Download” button below.
 Scrivener will download as a disk image (.dmg) file.
 Once it has downloaded, double-click on the downloaded file (ScrivenerNaNo.dmg) in the Finder.
 This will open a window showing the Scrivener icon and a shortcut to the Applications folder.
 Drag the Scrivener icon to the Applications folder icon to install.
 (You can then eject the disk image in the Finder sidebar.)

-To get up and running quickly, I recommend you take a look at the ten-minute introductory video, which shows how to use all the basic features of Scrivener.
-After that, to really get up to speed, you can go through the interactive tutorial in the program itself by choosing “Interactive Tutorial” from the Help menu (or from the “Getting Started” section of the project template chooser).
-It’s rather thorough, and will take you a couple of hours to complete, but once you’ve finished it you will have a very good understanding of what Scrivener can do.
+To get up and running quickly, we recommend you take a look at our introductory video on our YouTube or Vimeo channels, which shows how to use all the basic features of Scrivener.
+After that, if you want a really in-depth guide to Scrivener's capabilities, you can go through the interactive tutorial in the program itself by choosing “Interactive Tutorial” from the Help menu (or from the “Getting Started” section of the project template chooser).
+It’s rather thorough, and will take you a couple of hours to complete, but once you’ve finished it you will have a good understanding of what Scrivener can do.